 The city’s economy is export-driven, where major export markets includes Europe, Korea, Singapore, USA, Japan and other Asian countries.
 Iligan City is also known to be the “Industrial City of the South” which houses more than 10 major industries well- known to manufacture cement, flour, steel, coconut oil and pellets.
 Indeed, visitors are in awe of Iligan’s natural and industrial attractions, it is the city’s real magic.
 And for those who want a burst of fun during the night, the city streets are alive with sounds and sights.
 Get lost in the rhythm of pulsating beats and rainbow of colors on among the top visited bars in the place.

-Iligan night merry-making has changed over the years – this time it is more alive.
-To fulfill your fantasy of an exciting and fun night in this tiny city, there are places like Pala-o and Tibanga that you can go.
-This places are perfect for who never say No to wild smoke, loud music and heavy drinks.
+Iligan night merry-making has changed over the years – it has became more alive.
+There are places like Pala-o and Tibanga that you can go for great drinks and foods.

 This quiet city has become more popular nowadays in the country.
 With this excellent government administration headed by Mayor Laurence Cruz, Iligan is seen to be capable of having an excellent economic growth.
 More than that, Iligan has one of the best records for peace and order in the region and considered to be one of the most productive cities in the country.

 Iligan is not JUST about taking it slow and easy- and having a good time.
 Iligan has also a wild “good” kind of vibe that you can really enjoy.
 And if you are to visit a place in Mindanao, make sure Iligan City is on the list.
 Come and experience the place in its totality.